ben-heil/ben-heil.github.io/_posts/2020-08-22-conda-actions.md

 The next line throws errors for specific code issues, then the following line runs the full linter to print any style issues.

 If this were a normal machine you'd be able to call `flake8` here without specifying a path.
-Because Github Actions runners ignore shell profiles, you have to specify the path from the conda directory instead.
+Because Github Actions runners ignore shell profiles, you have to specify the path from the Conda directory instead.
 Alternatively you can use `shell: bash -l {0}` for the step [which should make the path](https://github.community/t/how-to-share-shell-profile-between-steps-or-how-to-use-nvm-rvm-in-steps/16398) to flake8 available.